SheymanO/Bike-Buyers-Analysis-using-Excel-/README.md

 ## Instructions for Use

 Download the dataset from the provided GitHub repository link.
-Explore the interactive dashboard to gain insights into bike buyers and sales  based on various demographics.
+Explore the interactive dashboard Bikesales.xlsx to gain insights into bike buyers and sales  based on various demographics.
 Contribute or modify the project as needed for your specific requirements.